jcul/blank_rtp/README.markdown

-Simple program to fill all RTP media payload data with 0xff to protect privacy.
+Simple program to fill all RTP media payload data in a pcap with 0xff to protect privacy.

 Depends on libpcap.